KrishnaswamyLab/Beta-Cell-Driven-PDAC/README.md

-Codebase for "Pancreatic β cell stress drives ductal adenocarcinoma development through endocrine-exocrine signaling"
+Codebase for "Beta cells are essential drivers of pancreatic ductal adenocarcinoma development"